Shaclight69/Shaclight69/README.md

-🚀 Full-Stack Web Developer | 💻Building Web Experiences | 🌐 Open Source Enthusiast
+🎓 Bachelor's in Web Developement | 💻 Tech Enthusiast

 📚 I'm passionate about technology and thrive on crafting web applications that provide real value.
 With a solid grasp of both MERN and NextJS, I enjoy working across the full stack to create seamless, user-friendly experiences.